grucloud/grucloud/docusaurus/docs/azure/resources/compute/VirtualMachine.md

                 sharedGalleryImageId: {
                   type: 'string',
                   description: 'Specified the shared gallery image unique id for vm deployment.
 This can be fetched from shared gallery image GET call.'
+                },
+                communityGalleryImageId: {
+                  type: 'string',
+                  description: 'Specified the community gallery image unique id for vm deployment.
+This can be fetched from community gallery image GET call.'
                 }
               },
               allOf: [